-You want to have some nice, cool and strong beer in the USA, try the State of Michigan.
-The state is known in history to be the hub of beer brewing with considerable concentration of breweries, microbreweries and brewpubs.
+You want to have some nice, calm, and strong beer in the USA, try the State of Michigan.
+The state is known in history to be the hub of beer brewing, with a considerable concentration of breweries, microbreweries, and brewpubs.

-It takes a significant effort of study and empirical research to come up with a technology-based improvement in an industry like brewing.
+It takes a significant effort of study and empirical research to develop a technology-based improvement in an industry like brewing.
 Proffering such adjustments require people like DornerWorks whose bailiwick can navigate through the ebbs of beer brewing.

 Problems that needs solving in the brewing industry